ray-project/ray/doc/source/data/dataset-internals.rst

    MapBatches(sleep): 7 active, 2 queued, 25.64 MiB objects, 2 actors [all objects local] 3:  71%|▋| 142/
    MapBatches(sleep): 2 active, 0 queued, 7.32 MiB objects 4:  70%|██▊ | 139/200 [00:08<00:02, 23.16it/s]

-Lines like the above show progress for each stage.
+These lines are only shown when verbose progress reporting is enabled.
 The `active` count indicates the number of running tasks for the operator.
 The `queued` count is the number of input blocks for the operator that are computed but are not yet submitted for execution.
 For operators that use actor-pool execution, the number of running actors is shown as `actors`.

 .. tip::